ChristosGkovaris/Searching-and-Game-Construction/README.md

 ## Collaboration
 This project was a collaborative effort.
 Special thanks to [SpanouMaria](https://github.com/SpanouMaria) and [VasilisK1](https://github.com/VasilisK1), for their significant contributions to the development and improvement of the game.

-## Others
-For a pdf version of the reports, please send me an email at christosgkovariscs52@gmail.com